 My research interests are in Mathematical Biology, Mathematical Modeling, Differential Equations and Dynamical Systems.
 In particular, my current work focuses on application of differential equations and dynamical systems to modeling population dynamics and evolution of infectious diseases, both within-host and between-host.

 Selected research publications:

-- From regional pulse vaccination to global disease eradication: insights from a mathematical model of poliomyelitis (with L. Bourouiba, and R. Smith), Journal of Mathematical Biology, 71 (2015), 215--253.
+- Browne, Cameron J. and Smith, Robert J. and Bourouiba, Lydia, From regional pulse vaccination to global disease eradication: insights from a mathematical model of poliomyelitis, J. Math.
+Biol., 71 (2015) no. 1,215--253.